Federal Agencies Urge Organizations to Shore Up Cybersecurity for AI and Quantum Computing

 CISA, the National Security Agency (NSA), and the National Institute of Standards and Technology (NIST) published a quantum factsheet as a resource to help with migration to post-quantum cryptography.

-At the heart of it is being proactive about developing capabilities to secure critical data and infrastructure so that cybercriminals cannot compromise them with quantum computers.
+At its heart is being proactive about developing capabilities to secure critical data and infrastructure so that cybercriminals cannot compromise them with quantum computers.

 The key component to achieving this is to replace or update public-key algorithms currently used in encryption.
 To do this, the factsheet recommends: